pragyanji/signin-signup-page/README.md

 ## 🎮 Usage

 ### Toggle Between Forms
-- Click "Sign Up" button in the sign-in panel to switch to registration
+- Click "Create Account" button in the sign-in panel to switch to registration
 - Click "Sign In" button in the sign-up panel to switch back

 ### Form Validation